Colleges and Trade Schools in Chicago

-The Young Professionals Network of the Chicago Council on Global Affairs offers membership discounts for students.
+The Young Professionals Network offers membership discounts for students.
 Aimed at people under age 45, the organization facilitates many opportunities to meet and interact with influential leaders, thinkers, and speakers.

 For female college students in their sophomore or junior years, The Chicago Network is worth checking out.
 Through the organization's Future Leaders Program, excellent students can get real-world experience in a business or non-profit environment.